 The Museum of Science and Industry was built in 1893 for Chicago’s World Fair, and today is home to an abundant collection of artifacts.
-There’s a World War II era submarine (U-505), a re-created coal mine, and a massive indoor tornado, but those are only a few of the highlights.
-It’s a fun place to spend the day and learn about everything from history to the human body.
+There are thousands of interactive exhibits with everything from history to the human body.

 2. See a show at one of Chicago’s world class theaters

 Chicago has a bit of everything when it comes to theater.
 There are Broadway shows, musicals, plays, and comedies.
 Literally, there’s something appropriate for all ages year round.

 3. Admire one of the best art collections in the world at The Art Institute of Chicago

 The Art Institute of Chicago has been chosen time and time again as one of the premier art museums in the world.
 If you’re in Chicago with a teenager who loves art, this is the place to be.